dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

       Also, combining the Query and Response into one item often reduces storage requirements due to commonality in the data of the two messages.

+    In the context of generating a C-DNS file it is assumed that only those DNS messages which can be parsed to produce a well-formed DNS message are stored in the C-DNS format and that all other messages will be (optionally) recorded as malformed messages.

+    Parsing a well-formed message means as a minimum:

+    * The packet has a well-formed 12 byte DNS Header with a recognised OPCODE.
+    * The section counts are consistent with the section contents.
+    * All of the resource records can be fully parsed.

 2. All top level fields in each Q/R data item will be optional.

     * Rationale: Different users will have different requirements for data to be available for analysis.